 Instead of a plain bench and an empty wall, you can take advantage of beadboard backing to add a touch of style to your drop zone.
-Check out this light turquoise beadboard that brings a charming visual effect to the entryway.
-It also provides some extra functionality because items can be stored or displayed on the shelf at the top.
+Check out this neutral beige beadboard that brings a charming visual effect to the entryway.
+It also provides some extra functionality because various items can be hung or displayed on the shelf at the top.
 The beadboard is seamlessly integrated with a bench to provide matching seating.

 14. Multiple Storage Options

 Combining multiple storage options together can help you keep the clutter in check.
 This could be particularly important for small entryways where you need to make the most out of the available space.
-Adding a cabinet with drawers is a great start for a drop zone but you can expand the storage capabilities with additional baskets or accessories that cover double duty.
-A good example is this stylish mirror that comes with a built-in shelf.
+Adding a console table with drawers is a great start for a drop zone but you can expand the storage capabilities with additional baskets or accessories that cover double duty.

 15. Pet Gear Storage